Table of contents

 Currently Cloud Sentry is only available for AWS.
 Other platforms such as Azure and GCP will be supported in the future.

-What Amazon regions are supported?
+Supported Amazon regions

 Cloud Sentry supports the following Amazon Web Services (AWS) regions: